-Commemorative 2 euro coins issued to celebrate the 150th anniversary of the union of the Ionian Islands with Greece.
+Commemorative coin 2 euro dedicated to the anniversary of 200 years since the introduction of the first Greek constitution.

 From 20 December 1821 to 16 January 1822, the revolted Greeks held their first National Assembly at Nea Epidavros (known then as Piada), which adopted modern Greece’s first government charter, the Provisional Constitution of Greece.

 In 2022, the Erasmus programme celebrates its 35th anniversary.
 The coin will be issued in all 19 Member States of the euro area.
 “Monnaie de Paris” design from Joaquin JIMENEZ, was choosen by European Commission.
 Coins will be issued from July the first 2022.